anujkamaljain/Food-Ordering-App/README.md

 🍽️ Food Ordering App

+**NOTE**
+Download the Cors bypass extension and enable it on your chrome browser before starting the project.

+link for CORS extension -  https://chromewebstore.google.com/detail/lhobafahddgcelffkeicbaginigeejlf?utm_source=item-share-cp

+After enabling the extension visit the website from the link given below.

 Link to see the website - https://food-ordering-app-xi-two.vercel.app/

 A responsive, single-page food ordering application built with modern web technologies.
 This project showcases dynamic rendering of restaurant data, search functionality, and modular UI components.